Mike Penning

-Sir Michael Alan Penning (born 28 September 1957) is a British Conservative Party politician, who has served as the Member of Parliament (MP) for Hemel Hempstead since 2005.
+Sir Michael Alan Penning (born 28 September 1957) is a British Conservative Party politician, who served as the member of parliament (MP) for Hemel Hempstead from 2005 to 2024.

-Penning was the Minister of State for the Armed Forces from 2016 to 2017, having previously served as the Minister of State for Justice and Minister of State for Policing from 2014 to 2016, the Minister for Disabled People from 2013 to 2014, the Minister of State for Northern Ireland from 2012 to 2013, and the Minister of State for Transport from 2010 to 2012.
+Penning was the minister of state for the Armed Forces from 2016 to 2017, having previously served as the minister of state for justice and minister of state for policing from 2014 to 2016, the minister for disabled people from 2013 to 2014, the minister of state for Northern Ireland from 2012 to 2013, and the minister of state for transport from 2010 to 2012.
+Following his ministerial career he remained a backbencher until standing down in 2024.

-He remains in the House of Commons as a backbencher.

 Early life and career

-Penning was born in Finchley, North London, and raised in the neighbouring county of Essex.
-He went to Appleton School, South Benfleet, before attending King Edmund School in Rochford.
-He enlisted in the British Army as a Grenadier Guardsman after leaving school, and served several tours in Northern Ireland, Kenya and Germany.
+Penning was born in Finchley, Middlesex, and raised in the county of Essex.
+He first went to school in South Benfleet before attending King Edmund School in Rochford.
+After leaving school, Penning enlisted in the British Army as a Grenadier Guardsman, and served several tours in Northern Ireland, Kenya and Germany.
 During his time in the Grenadiers, an officer, Captain Robert Nairac, GC, was abducted and murdered by the IRA.

 After leaving the Army, Penning subsequently worked as a firefighter for Essex County Fire and Rescue Service, before joining his family business and then becoming a political journalist.
-He is a supporter of Tottenham Hotspur F.C.

 Political career

 In the mid-1990s, Penning worked as a media adviser to the Euro-rebels who had had the Conservative Party whip removed by Prime Minister John Major during the Maastricht rebellion.
 He was subsequently the election agent to Sir Teddy Taylor during the 1997 general election.
 He stood for election in Thurrock at the 2001 general election, coming second to Labour's Andrew MacKinlay.
-Following this, he was appointed as a chief adviser to William Hague as Leader of the Opposition, later becoming the Conservative Party's Deputy Head of Media under the brief and unpopular leadership of Iain Duncan Smith.
+Following this, he was appointed as a chief adviser to William Hague as Leader of the Opposition, later becoming the Conservative Party's deputy head of media under the brief and unpopular leadership of Iain Duncan Smith.